Lifelong Learning Centre

-We also offer a range of different activities and groups such as, a choir, a craft group, a Mature Student Café, and family events.
+We also offer a range of different activities and groups such as, a choir, a craft group, a Mature Student Hour, and family events.
 We’re also interested to hear about what else you would like us to provide.
-Keep an eye on the LLC events page for more information.
+Keep an eye on the regular LLC Newsletter for more information.

-Before the start of term we will be inviting you to sign up to a chat app called Differ.
+Before the start of term we will be inviting you to sign up to a chat app called Discord.
 This messaging app will introduce you to students on your programme and across the LLC before the start of the academic year and will continue to be available as you work through the year.
-This is an informal space where you can share your experiences and get to know one another in groups and through direct messaging.
-The Differ student mentors will be in touch with you, so do look out for an email from them and check your junk folder regularly, just in case.
+This is an informal space where you can share your experiences and get to know one another in groups through direct messaging, audio and video.
+Jenni Whitfield will be in touch with you, so do look out for an email and check your junk folder regularly, just in case.

 What welcome activities do you have planned to welcome me in Lifelong Learning?

-You will receive details of events for your specific programme, and in addition the LLC also have a range of welcome events planned:
+You will receive details of events for your specific programme, and in addition the LLC also have a range of optional welcome events planned including:

 What is the role of course representatives and how do I volunteer?